srinivassaitangudu/helpers1/docs/coding/all.coding_style.how_to_guide.md

 - Do not use in notebooks or code the evil `import *`
   - _Bad_
     ```python
-    from helpers.sql import *
+    from helpers.hsql import *
     ```
   - _Good_
     ```python
-    import helpers.sql as hsql
+    import helpers.hsql as hsql
     ```
 - The `from ... import *`:
   - Pollutes the namespace with the symbols and spreads over everywhere, making